X

 Panthers RBs

-There's a good chance that Chuba Hubbard returns this week from his calf injury.
-If he does, this backfield becomes a major mess for fantasy purposes.
+Chuba Hubbard will return from his calf injury this week, which makes this backfield a major mess for fantasy purposes.
 Rico Dowdle has scored above 32 PPR fantasy points in each of the past two games, and his snap share reached a season-high 88% in last week's win over the Cowboys.

 However, with Hubbard back in the picture, there's a strong chance that these Carolina RBs will split almost evenly out of the backfield.
 Still, fantasy managers should start Dowdle as an RB2 option this week because you can't possibly sit him after the way he has run over the past two weeks.
 As for Hubbard, he will be more of an RB3 play in Week 7 as he works his way back from his calf injury.